 The North American Datum of 1983 (NAD83) is used everywhere in North America except Mexico.
-The latest realization of the datum as of this writing is NAD83 (2011).
+The latest realization of the datum as of this writing is NAD83 (2011) epoch 2010.0.
 This realization in the coterminous United States and Alaska is available through the National CORS (Continuously Operating Reference Stations).
-There are nearly 2000 National CORS and Cooperative CORS sites with more than 200 organizations participating in the network, and this number continuously grows with the addition of several new stations each month.
+Their number of National CORS and Cooperative CORS sites continuously grows with the addition of several new stations each month.

 |Year||Realization (Epoch)||For all practical purposes equivalent to:|